jakobkhansen/journal.nvim/README.md

 - Extend your journal with custom entry types, allowing grouping, multiple journals and more
 - Define custom templates for each entry type.
 Custom templates can contain date information such as the current weekday or month
-- Flexible filesystem.
-Flat or deeply-nested, group entries based on month or even hour of the day.
+- Flexible filesystem. flat or deeply-nested, group entries based on month or even hour of the day
 - Everything exposed under a `:Journal` command, with auto-completion for all your entry types
 - Linux, MacOS and Windows[\*](#windows-support) support